SoCoDeN/Simulation/pages/full_abstract.md

 * **Cognitive measures:** IQ (mean = 100, standard deviation = 15)
 * **Behavioral measures:** internalizing and externalizing symptoms and attention problems scale based on child behavior checklist (CBCL)
 * **Autism diagnosis:** 0: no, 1: yes
 * **Brain volume measures:** intracranial volume, total gray matter volume, total white matter volume, hippocampal volume, amygdala volume, and cortical thickness of frontal lobe.
-The units should be in mm3.
+The units should be in mm<sup>3</sup> for volumetric measures and mm for cortical thickness.
 Each group determines the starting point and trajectory of each brain measure
 * **Parental Education:** 0: less than 12th grade (5.3%), 1: High School or GED (35.4%), 2: Bachelor’s Degree (25.3%), 3: Master’s or higher degree (34%)

 **Attrition/Missing data:** Missing timepoints 20% \